 Like in sport climbing, you’ll need carabiners and slings to clip your rope onto the protection.
-But trad routes tend to wander more, because you can’t just follow a straight line of bolts.
+But trad routes tend to wander more because you aren’t following a line of bolts.

-You have to see where the rock features allow you to place your gear, so there is generally much more drag on the rope.
 This is why you should not use normal quick draws on trad routes, but, instead, alpine draws, which are extendable.
-They reduce rope drag and, therefore, stop your gear from “walking” in the crack while you climb.
+They reduce rope drag and, therefore, reduce your gear from “walking” in the crack while you climb.

 A few extra safety carabiners for your anchor are useful as well.
 Some prefer to use half ropes when trad climbing because of the drag, but that’s also personal preference.